vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

-Despite the Purus.a, the urns, the hole to fix a yas.t.i (here meaning ‘sacrificial post’ or y¯upa), the alleged bones, and the terraced, pyramidal structure, I would be very reluctant to speak of this temple complex, referred to in inscriptions and seals as ‘Pravareśvara’ (above, p.
-373, Plate 75) and called a devakulasthāna, in terms of an aid. ¯uka, or ed. ¯uka for that matter.
+Despite the Purus.a, the urns, the hole to fix a yas.t.i (here meaning ‘sacrificial post’ or yūpa), the alleged bones, and the terraced, pyramidal structure, I would be very reluctant to speak of this temple complex, referred to in inscriptions and seals as ‘Pravareśvara’ (above, p.
+373, Plate 75) and called a devakulasthāna, in terms of an aid. ūka, or ed. ūka for that matter.

-For the time being our conclusion should be that so-far there have not been discovered in the Hindu sphere structures that conform, more than superficially, to the description of the aid. ¯uka in the Vis.ṇudharmottarapurāṇa.
+For the time being our conclusion should be that so-far there have not been discovered in the Hindu sphere structures that conform, more than superficially, to the description of the aid. ūka in the Vis.ṇudharmottarapurāṇa.

 Funerary monuments with mortuary deposits

-It remains to discuss the funerary monuments in which actual mortuary de posits have been found, the ed. ¯uka, our fifth category.
+It remains to discuss the funerary monuments in which actual mortuary de posits have been found, the ed. ūka, our fifth category.

 As has been briefly noted above, Giuseppe de Marco brings together in an interesting article eighteen Gandhāra reliefs in which we find depictions of funerary monuments.
 Fifteen of them relate to the Buddhist legend of Sudāya, known form the Chinese canon.
 70